dydev20/national-museums-scotland/README.md

 ## Description
 * A website for National Museums Scotland who care for collections and making them accessible for the public

-* Developed for Graded Unit 2 class for the HND Web Development course

 ## Features
 * Search and view collections inside Scottish museums
 * Search and book museum events